HamzaaMB/SEI-Project-Three/README.md

 ## Future Content & Improvements

-* Give users the ability to delete saved places on their profile, time was short and we weren\t able to add that as it was a NTH.
+* Give users the ability to delete saved places on their profile, time was short and we weren't able to add that as it was a NTH.
 * Users can create a whole package rather than only save locations.
 * Error handling
 * More places stored